 Audit Login Attempts Which Failed to Pass MFA Challege:

 After configuring MFA, Admins need to identify risky login attempts.
-This report shows a list of login attempts in which the user (or attacker) has given the valid user credentials but the login failed because MFA was not completed successfully.
+The users failed to pass MFA challenge report shows a list of login attempts in which the user (or attacker) has given the valid user credentials but the login failed because MFA was not completed successfully.

 By referring to this report, you can identify unusual login attempts and attacks.